Insomniac-Security/Insomniac-Security.github.io/_posts/2018-04-14-traphouse_talks.md

 At this point, I realized that we were basically red/blue teaming homes, and we embraced it.
 Thus Bsides:Orlando 2018's talk "Redteaming the Traphouse".
 This combines some aspects of all the talks, adds some extra ideas, some new stuff about an alarm system that pulled us down a rabbit hole, and some other random toys.

+More to come on this topic -- including a future blog going over some of the items in these talks.
+Let us know if you have any questions!

 ## The Promised Slides/Files [tm]